 In addition, a special kind of collider, called sensors that do not generate any contacts points, but will detect when they start/stop touching another collider (be it another sensor or not).
 This is often useful to detect, e.g., that a player entered a specific area.

-Finally it is possible to retrieve at any time the set of colliders interacting with another collider using various iterators provided by the contact and proximity graphs.
+Finally it is possible to retrieve at any time the set of colliders interacting with another collider using various iterators provided by the contact and intersection graphs.

 Sensors are a special type of collider that don't generate any contact.